 Dr. Leutze was a prolific researcher and writer.
 He has published numerous books and articles on international affairs and national security, including Bargaining for Supremacy: Anglo-American Naval Collaboration 1937-41 and A Different Kind of Victory: The Biography of Admiral Thomas C. Hart.

-Under Dr. Leutze’s leadership, UNCW initiated several technological advancements to take a leadership role in the global learning society of the 21st century.
+Thanks to Dr. Leutze, UNCW initiated several technological advancements to take a leadership role in the global learning society of the 21st century.
 These initiatives and the university’s emphasis on regional and global outreach and the development of partnerships provided the basis for UNCW’s involvement in a virtual university pilot project with Japan and other countries.
 He was appointed by former Gov. Jim Hunt to lead the Digital Communities Project that was spearheaded by the Japanese Industry Development Association, several university presidents and governors of prefectures in Japan.

 The governor also appointed Dr. Leutze to chair the N.C.
 Rural Internet Access Commission, a 21-member group that makes recommendations regarding efforts to provide economically depressed areas with high-speed Internet access.
 Dr. Leutze was a member of the North Carolina Progress Board and served on the board of directors of the Kenan Institute-Asia, the Daniel D. & Elizabeth H. Cameron Foundation and the Donald R. Watson Foundation.
 He was a trustee of the George Marshall Foundation.

 As chancellor, Dr. Leutze built a firm foundation for the university to grow and excel as it met the challenges of the 21st century and the increasing demand for quality higher education.